-Table 5 What you need to do: Notes to help you: Column 11.
-Non-EU (non-UK) -based charities (open competitive process) You need to include all research grants and contracts income from a non-EU body with exclusively charitable purposes consistent with the definition set out in the Charities Act 2011 and which exists for the public benefit in a manner which is consistent with the Public Benefit Guidance published by the Charity Commission for England and Wales.
-7 For income from charities to be treated as awarded through open competition and peer review, please see description under the section for Column 2 above.
+Table 5 What you need to do: Notes to help you: Column 9.
+EU industry, commerce and public corporations You need to include all research grants and contracts income from industrial and commercial companies and public corporations (defined as publicly owned trading bodies, usually statutory corporations, with a substantial degree of financial independence) operating in the EU outside of the UK.
+Such income received from a multinational company should be coded depending on the location of the office making the award, e.g. a multinational with a French subsidiary making the award would be coded as EU.
+Column 10.
+EU other You need to include all EU-based non-competitive charities and any other EU income that cannot otherwise be allocated more specifically.
+Column 11.
+Non-EU (non-UK) - based charities (open competitive process) You need to include all research grants and contracts income from a non-EU body with exclusively charitable purposes consistent with the definition set out in the Charities Act 2011 and which exists for the public benefit in a manner which is consistent with the Public Benefit Guidance published by the Charity Commission for England and Wales.
+For income from charities to be treated as awarded through open competition and peer review, please see description under the section for column 2 above.
 Column 12.
 Non-EU (non-UK) industry, commerce and public corporations You need to include all research grants and contracts income from industrial and commercial companies and public corporations (defined as publicly owned trading bodies, usually statutory corporations, with a substantial degree of financial independence) operating outside of the EU.
 Income received from a multinational company should be coded depending on the location of the office making the award, e.g. a multinational with a US subsidiary making the award would be coded as non-EU.
 Column 13.
-Non-EU (non-UK) other You need to include all non-EU-based non- competitive charities and any other non-EU income that cannot otherwise be allocated more specifically.
-Column 14.
-Total You do not need to enter any data here.
-You should sense check the figures in this column to make sure you have not missed out income in the individual columns.
-The formula in the cells will automatically calculate this total from the data that you have entered above.
+Non-EU (non-UK) other You need to include all non-EU-based non-competitive charities and any other non-EU income that cannot otherwise be allocated more specifically.